Driving concerns — when it's not safe anymore and how to know

 This is the part that's hard to say: driving is often the first loss.
 It's the canary in the coal mine.
 When your parent can no longer safely drive, it usually means there are other declines happening too.
 Maybe they haven't manifested yet in ways that are obvious.
 But the cognitive changes that make driving unsafe are the same changes that will make other things harder.

 This doesn't mean your parent needs to suddenly move into assisted living.
-It means you should probably start thinking about what comes next.
+It means you should start thinking about what comes next.
 Who will help them manage their medications?
 Who will take them to appointments?
 How will they handle their finances?
 Where will they go if they need help at home?
 These are conversations to have gradually, over time, not as a crisis response.
 But the loss of driving is often the moment when adult children realize they need to start having them.